BruceYoung19/GoogleCalendarScript/README.md

-# Productive Work Scheduler (Version 3)
+# Google Calendar - Scheduler Version 3
-A google sheet controlled calendar automation tool.
+An appscript controlled calendar automation tool.
 This tool will automatically generate a calendar events.

 ## Current use cases:
-1. To create schedule for School
+1. To create schedule for school
 2. Shifted Work
 3. To update the whole calendar in one go